How does Variable Shadowing work in JavaScript?

 Choose Descriptive Variable Names

-By using descriptive and meaningful names for variables, you can minimize the chances of inadvertently shadowing variables.
+Using descriptive and meaningful names for variables minimizes the chances of inadvertently shadowing variables.

 Use Linters